-Tangle Blue Lake Trail is a 6.1 mile moderately trafficked out and back trail located near Trinity Center, CA that features a lake and is rated as moderate.
+Tangle Blue Lake Trail is a 6.1 mile moderately trafficked out and back trail located near Trinity Center, California that features a lake and is rated as moderate.
 The trail is primarily used for hiking, trail running, and backpacking and is accessible from May until June.
 Dogs are also able to use this trail.

 Directions from Weaverville: The Weaverville Ranger District office is located along Main Street in Weaverville, California.
 Maps and information available.

 Taking into consideration the holiday weekend (we spent Memorial Day holiday here) it was a pleasant trip.
 Overcrowded, but the beautiful scenery absolutely made up for it.
 The moderate trail rating is well deserved, especially with a full pack.
 Bring plenty of water for the hike in and a purifier for camping.
 We also hiked to Thompson Peak and were rewarded with world-class views of Tangle Blue, Trinity Lake, Mt.
 Shasta, and the surrounding Alps and mountain meadows.
 Fishing was rewarding also - we enjoyed a fresh Brook trout dinner our last night there.
 A must for all Trinity hikers and backpackers.

 I was last here around 2005.
 Took a few friends who had never backpacked before and they enjoyed it.
 It's not a super easy hike but not hard by any means.
 The lake is beautiful as are most in the Trinity alps but be careful what time of the year you go as all the water in this area means lots of bugs.
 Great fishing though.